Skip to main content

 Pull funds from a debit card account in minutes using the same card token generated during verify.
 Commonly used in insurance premium collection, loan repayment, and any scenario where instant debit against a known card is preferred.

-Pull funds from a checking or savings account via standard or same-day ACH.
-The most common collection method for recurring programs — the reusable token eliminates the need to re-collect account details on subsequent pulls.
+Pull funds from a checking or savings account via standard ACH (1–3 business days) or same-day ACH.
+The same account_type values used for push apply here — use AC for standard ACH or SD for same-day.
+The most common collection method for recurring programs, as the reusable token eliminates re-collecting account details on subsequent pulls.

 Pull funds via domestic wire for high-value, time-sensitive collections.
 Wires settle the same business day when initiated before the network cutoff.
 Typically used in B2B scenarios, treasury operations, and large settlement flows.